 Here are some examples:

-- You want to say or write something but you can’t express yourself as good as you’d like to.
+- You want to say or write something, but you can’t express yourself as well as you’d like to.

 - You keep hearing or reading something you don’t understand.

-- A certain grammar construction pops up again and again, but you don’t understand it.
+- A specific grammar construction pops up again and again, but you don’t understand it.

-- You can’t quite nail the pronunciation of a difficult sound.
+- You can’t quite nail the pronunciation of a difficult to reproduce sound.

 I can’t stress enough that unless you’re at an advanced level, you won’t want to work on every unknown word or grammar structure you come across.
 This would probably only slow you down and cancel out the power of the method.